osalzberg/scom-mp-creator/README_WINDOWS.md

 ## File Size

-Total: ~250 KB - Very lightweight!
+Total: ~500 KB (includes all icons and fonts for offline use)

 ## Common Browser Shortcuts